Azure AD B2C: Frequently asked questions (FAQ)

 Can I use Azure AD Connect to migrate consumer identities that are stored on my on-premises Active Directory to Azure AD B2C?

 No, Azure AD Connect is not designed to work with Azure AD B2C.
-We will provide various migration options and tools out-of-the-box in the future.
+Consider using the Graph API for user migration.

 Can my app open up Azure AD B2C pages within an iFrame?